 Where to Find Selfridges Department Stores

 This much retailing takes a lot of effort.
 There are, therefore, only four branches.
 But any Selfridges is worth a visit - even if all you can afford to do is look around and have a snack in one of the restaurants or bars.
-Find them by clicking on these links:
+You can find them in:

 Leave it to the North Americans...